 An overview of the metadata configuration program (MDC)

-When you install a FotoWare server application, a little helper application is installed and placed in the FotoWare program group in the server's Start menu, called Metadata Configuration.
-This application reads the contents of the MetadataConfiguration.xml file in the ProgramData\FotoWare\Metadata folder on the system drive and displays them in a tree of namespaces.
+When you install a Fotoware server application, a little helper application is installed and placed in the Fotoware program group in the server's Start menu, called Metadata Configuration.
+This application reads the contents of the MetadataConfiguration.xml file in the ProgramData\Fotoware\Metadata folder on the system drive and displays them in a tree of namespaces.

 Note: FotoStation clients use their own metadata configuration.
-Any changes to the metadata configuration on the FotoWare server(s) should also be made on the client side, for example through deployment of the metadata schema to FotoStation clients.
+Any changes to the metadata configuration on the Fotoware server(s) should also be made on the client side, for example through deployment of the metadata schema to FotoStation clients.

 MDC overview

-Once opened, the metadata configuration program is split in two sections.
+Once opened, the metadata configuration program is divided in two sections.
 On the left is a list of namespaces and on the right are the fields that are part of the namespace selected in the left panel.

 The Alias is a short code that is used to refer to the namespace.
-Typically you can see it if you perform a dump of the XMP block content of an asset you've captioned.
+Typically, you can see it if you perform a dump of the XMP block content of an asset you've captioned.
 FotoStation, for example, shows this content when you open the properties of a file.

 Languages node